rails/weblog/_posts/2013-11-01-Rails-4-0-1-has-been-released.markdown

 are chained.
 So we took the most conservative path of reverting it to be consistent with the idea of having a smoother upgrade path to Rails 4.

-For those who want the old behavior you can use the [`.reorder`](http://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-reorder) or [`.unscope`](http://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-unscope) to remove the ORDER BY clause and generate another one.
+For those who want the old behavior you can use [`.reorder`](http://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-reorder) or [`.unscope`](http://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html#method-i-unscope) to remove the ORDER BY clause and generate another one.